It was not what I expected to be doing while on vacation on the southern Caribbean island of Curaςao.

-I was determined not to scream and squeal like a little girl, but I couldn’t help myself.
-I was on the southern Caribbean island of Curaςao and a full grown ostrich was eating out of my bare hands and it tickled and they made funny noises.
+I was determined not to scream and squeal like a fool, but I couldn’t help myself.
+A full grown ostrich was eating out of my bare hands and it tickled and they made funny noises.

 The Ostrich Farm is about 20 minutes outside of the capital city of Willemstad and is home to about 200 ostriches, emus and pot-bellied Vietnamese pigs.

 We climbed up in the back of a camouflaged farm truck with about a dozen other guests and rode around while our guide, Alexander, told us all about ostriches.
 We got to hold an actual ostrich egg.
 He didn’t come out and say they are some of God’s ugliest and stupidest creatures, but seriously, the Good Lord was surely having a good laugh when he thought up the ostrich.

 OK, so they may be a little bit smart.